 Want to create a real-life Civil 3D surface?
 This tutorial will show you how to use Plex-Earth's Imagery and elevation data.

-Plex-Earth offers worldwide elevation data, from providers like Cesium and AWS, as well as high-quality satellite and aerial Images from a great range of providers like Google Maps and Nearmap, which can be helpful for your Civil 3D models.
+Plex-Earth offers worldwide elevation data, from providers like Cesium, AWS, and Google Earth, as well as high-quality satellite and aerial Images from a great range of providers like Google Maps and Nearmap, which can be helpful for your Civil 3D models.

 This can be achieved in a few simple steps:

 Firstly, you will need to georeference your drawing.
 You can do so, by using one of the two available options provided by Plex-Earth (apply a coordinate system or apply a custom georeference).
 In case you have an already georeferenced drawing via Civil 3D, Plex-Earth automatically recognizes the coordinate system applied, so you can instantly move further and proceed with creating a mosaic image.

 To Import an Imagery Mosaic, go to the respective button located in the Imagery panel of the Plex-Earth's ribbon, specify the preferred Imagery Provider & Image Quality, specify the Imagery cover area, and capture the images.
 Click this link for more info on how to Import Imagery.

 The next step will be to create a local copy of the Imagery so that this can be used from Civil 3D.
 To do so, just use the Insert command of the Mosaic Editor, and your Raster Image will automatically be saved on your computer.
 Visit this link on how to insert a raster image.

 Step 4.
 Import Model in Civil 3D